memgonzales/artemis-art-app/app/module.md

 # Package com.mobdeve.gonzales.lee.ong.artemis

-This package contains all the Kotlin classes, resources, and Gradle files for configuring and running the application.
+Package containing all the Kotlin classes, resources, and Gradle files for configuring and running the application.

-## Attribution
+## About the Project
 This app is the major course output in a mobile development (MOBDEVE) class.
-The authors of the project are Mark Edward M. Gonzales, Hylene Jules G. Lee, and Phoebe Clare L. Ong, second-year undergraduate students of the Software Technology Department, College of Computer Studies, De La Salle University.
+The authors of this project are second-year undergraduate students of the Software Technology Department, College of Computer Studies, De La Salle University:
+- Mark Edward M. Gonzales
+- Hylene Jules G. Lee
+- Phoebe Clare L. Ong<br/> <br/>

+More details are provided in the official project repository: <a href = "https://github.com/memgonzales/artemis-art-app">https://github.com/memgonzales/artemis-art-app